 Wage elasticity with respect to capital.
-For a CES production function with elasticity parameter ρ , the elasticity of the marginal product of labor with respect to capital is not constant, but is pinned down by ρ and the labor share, σ_L (see Appendix X for details).
-In the numerical exercises, I use the value for w_K that corresponds with the the value chosen for K_R .
+For a CES production function with elasticity parameter ρ , the elasticity of the marginal product of labor with respect to capital is not constant, but is pinned down by ρ and the labor share, σ_L (see Appendix A.10 for details).